JDoe/cities-map/README.md

     * `Startup Weekend`
     * `Summit`
 * `disableDefaultUI` - A boolean indicating whether Google Maps should render its default map controls.
 This value is passed directly to Google Maps.
 Defaults to `false`
+* `zoomControl` - A boolean indicating whether the map's zoom slider should be visible.
+This value is passed directly to Google Maps.
+Defaults to `true`
+* `showActiveCityToggle` - A boolean indicating whether a control should be made available to let the user filter map pins to cities with program events in the upcoming weekend.
+Defaults to `false`
 * `styles` - An array of [Google Maps style objects](https://developers.google.com/maps/documentation/javascript/styling#style_syntax).
 This value is passed directly to Google Maps.
 Defaults to a flat map with most objects turned off except state labels
 * `urlBase` - A string indicating the API source of the cities data.
 This is mostly useful for the UP Global core team since we have access to local test servers.
 Defaults to `http://swoop.startupweekend.org`
 * `center` - An array of length 2 containing two floating point numbers representing the desired central focal point of the map in terms of latitude and longitude.
 It defaults to Greenwich in London, UK, or `[51.4791, 0]`.
 This value is passed directly to Google Maps